API Reference

 )

 Copy a study from one storage backend to another.
+For further information see the copy_study in the Optuna python documentation.

 Arguments